Osmosiun/Dementia-Detection/README.md

 # Predicting Dementia Using High-Fidelity MRI: An Empirical Analysis of Diffusion, Autoencoders, and Adversarial Deep Learning Models

-This repository contains the implementation of the paper: This repository contains the implementation of the paper: **"[An Empirical Analysis of Diffusion, Autoencoders, and Adversarial Deep Learning Models for Predicting Dementia Using High-Fidelity MRI](https://doi.org/10.1109/ACCESS.2024.3354724)**".
+This repository contains the implementation of my paper: **"[An Empirical Analysis of Diffusion, Autoencoders, and Adversarial Deep Learning Models for Predicting Dementia Using High-Fidelity MRI](https://doi.org/10.1109/ACCESS.2024.3354724)**".

 ## Abstract